Iceland Hike and Explore

 YOUR GROUP: The group size will be 6-10 participants and 1-2 Wilderness Inquiry guides.
 Each group could consist of people of various ages, backgrounds, and abilities, including people with disabilities.
 Our trips are cooperative in nature.
 Staff will assist you in whatever areas you need; however, most people pitch in where they can.

-ACCOMMODATIONS: We will sleep in a variety of lodges, cabins and motels at night.
+ACCOMMODATIONS: We will sleep in a variety of guesthouses, bed and breakfasts, and hotels at night.
 Typically there are 2-3 people per room, matched by gender or requests to room together.

 SINGLE TRAVELERS: If you are traveling alone, you will feel at home with a welcoming group.
 If you would like to have your own room throughout the trip, you may purchase a single supplement for an additional fee.
 Please email or call us if you would like this option.

-MEALS: Everybody is involved with the preparation and cooking of meals using fresh, healthy ingredients for bountiful dishes.
-Vegetarian meals and other dietary needs are easy to accommodate.
-There will be plenty of snacks provided through out each day.
+MEALS: We will have breakfasts provided at our accommodations, pack picnic lunches and have dinners at local restaurants in the evenings.
+There will be snacks provided throughout each day.
 We'll enjoy happy hours together, but the purchase of alcoholic beverages is not included in the trip fees.

 EQUIPMENT AND CLOTHING: Wilderness Inquiry will provide all group equipment.
 You will need to provide your personal gear as outlined in the packing list.
 If you are new to outdoor activities, you do not need to spend a lot of money.
 Wilderness Inquiry can usually arrange for you to borrow most items.